hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1000
 The wind is turning gradually to the southwest, it is easy to self-steer with this point of sail.
 We lock the tiller with a bungee, trim the sails and let Pino do as it pleases.
 The sea is choppy through, and the ride not too comfortable.

 I go below to prepare lunch.
 As I am cutting carrots the boat rolls, and I fall from the starboard side to the port side, my back striking the edge of the navigation table.
 My vision blanked out when I hit the edge, and the pain was like a knife in my back and ribs.
 Devine witnessed it in part, from his spot in the cockpit.
 He asked me if I was okay.
 "I'm fine."
 I say, but this is a knee-jerk response and I don’t really believe I am fine.
 I try and get back to cutting carrots, but I feel faint, and have to go lie down before I fall again.
 Devine asks me the same question again, and this time I say I am not okay and lie down.
 This did not help.
-Lying on my back wasn’t comfortable, as the movement of the boat made it difficult to lay still.
+Lying on my back wasn’t comfortable due to the constant movement of the boat.
 I winced with every passing wave.
 My ribs on my left side were bruised, sensitive to the touch.
 I am worried.
-I hope it won’t be hard to steer as I can’t let Devine do all the work.
+I hope it won’t be hard to steer, I can’t let Devine do all the work.
 For now though, I lie here, focusing on getting better.

 ##### 1200
 I feel better when sitting.
 I can't lie down, so I go outside to try and steer—because I am hard-headed.
 I find that it isn't too painful.
 It is hard to get in and out of the boat.
 The wind is increasing now, and we make rice and veg for lunch.
 This is what I'd started preparing before my accident.
 I went back down below to finish, tying a rope behind me to make sure I wouldn't be knocked over again.
 I should have done this before.
 Why didn't I do this before?!
 This simple gesture would have saved me a lot of pain and trouble.